nimitmk7/knowledge-treasure/Natural Language Processing/NLP pipeline.md

 ![[Pasted image 20240419111911.png | 500]]

+>[!WARNING]
+> Line missing from Analysis & Planning block to Language Generation block.
+Apologies for the inconvenience.

 We will refer to this piece from Wikipedia:

 > London is the capital and most populous city of England and the United Kingdom.
 Standing on the River Thames in the south east of the island of Great Britain, London has been a major settlement for two millennia.
 It was founded by the Romans, who named it Londinium.